KimoriWasTaken/ValheimEndgame/README.md

 # ValheimEndgame
 A heavily modded Valheim repo for Clients and Servers running `v0.205.5`.
 Rediscover Valheim and embark on a new Adventure!
+The goal is to preserve the original principle of Valheim and just add more content mods, qol mods and their respective depencies.
+After that we try to integrate all the mods into each other and balance them so they work together and feel like one big mod.

 ## For the best experience we recommend:
 - Create a new Character and a new World